 [CLINICAL DEMO.
-5: see last slide; handouts pp. 5, 25 #11]
+5: see last slide; handouts pp. 5, 17 #11]

 - After experiments (and other anxiety triggers), first identify the positive steps you took.
 Be specific, not general.
 Begin each with "I am proud that..."
 Don't disqualify the positive, no matter how small or imperfect.
 You may want to record and listen to yourself reciting these with a tone of conviction whenever you start to ruminate. - Do not criticize yourself or put yourself down.
-Instead, turn any negatives into a constructive learning experience by identifying anything you would like to do differently next time. - OPTIONAL: Complete a Cognitive Restructuring Worksheet if you are having difficulty letting go of rumination.
-Then choose a series of valued activities to do, and focus mindfully on the activity while defusing from your troubling thoughts and feelings.
+Instead, turn any negatives into a constructive learning experience by identifying anything you would like to do differently next time.